Ascentis funding information and advice for FE and skills providers

 Ascentis offers a suite of level 3 Access to HE Diplomas which are approved for advanced learner loans in several subject areas including Education, Childhood Studies, Science and Humanities.

-The advanced learner loans funding and performance management rules for the 2023 to 2024 funding year can be found at Advanced learner loans funding rules 2023 to 2024
+The advanced learner loans funding and performance management rules for the 2024 to 2025 funding year can be found at Advanced learner loans funding rules: 2024 to 2025.

 The rules apply to all providers of education and training who hold a loans facility and loans bursary fund agreement with the Education and Skills Funding Agency (ESFA).
 This agreement allows providers to receive loans payments from the Student Loans Company (SLC) on behalf of learners and loans bursary payments from ESFA.